Azure/terraform-azurerm-avm-res-network-virtualnetwork/examples/existing_vnet_peering/README.md

 <!-- BEGIN_TF_DOCS -->
-# Azure Verified Module for Azure Virtual Networks
+# Example of Virtual Network peering with pre-existing virtual networks

-This code sample shows how to create and manage subnets for pre-existing virtual networks.
+This code sample shows how to create and manage peerings for pre-existing virtual networks.

 ```hcl
 terraform {